 •IRT with SAS (<--click here)

 The SAS University Edition is a powerful data analysis system, and it's free.
-Late last year, 2014, SAS' IRT routines moved from beta testing to production, and they're potent indeed.
+A few years ago, 2014, SAS' IRT routines moved from beta testing to production, and they're potent indeed.
 Now there's support for SAS IRT in Lertap 5 -- take it for a spin.

 A link to the complete "updates summary" page is here.